Patternslib/Patterns/docs/developer/create-a-pattern.md

         This text will turn from red into blue after 3 seconds.
     </p>

-HTML markup as shown above, which illustrates how your pattern functions, should be put inside the `index.html` file.
+The HTML markup as shown above, which illustrates how your pattern functions, should be put inside the `index.html` file.
 This file can then be used by designers and integrators to demo the pattern's functionality.

-When you're designing your pattern, you need to decide on a relevant name for it, and how it should be configured.
+When you are designing your pattern, you need to decide on a relevant name for it, and how it should be configured.

 For a reference of all the ways a pattern could be configured, please read the